Indian black turtle

 The Indian black turtle (Melanochelys trijuga) or Indian pond terrapin is a species of medium-sized freshwater turtle found in South Asia.

 Description

-Despite its name, the color of its upper shell or carapace can vary from reddish to dark brown and black with yellow streaks running along its length.
-The underside or plastron is uniformly brown in color.
-The face of this turtle may have yellow or orange marks and spots, with color varying between subspecies.
-The size of the species may vary from 38 to 45 cm.
+Their shell is a typically made up of shades of dark brown, green, or grey, not just black.
+Their heads feature even more variation in color, as different subspecies may have pink or yellow spots.
+Melanochelys trijuga coronata has a yellow spot on the head, while M. t. trijuga and M. t. indopeninsularis have different pink spots.
+The average shell is about 6 inches long, while the entire body is usually about one foot.

 Distribution and habitat

 The species occurs in India, Bangladesh, Myanmar, Sri Lanka, the Maldives, Nepal, and the Chagos Archipelago, where it may have been introduced.
 There are five recognized subspecies with overlapping distributions: